turanszkij/WickedEngine/README.md

 -- Check for input:
 if(input.press(VK_LEFT)) then
-   sound.Play(); -- this will play the sound if you press the left arrow on the keyboard end
+   audio.Play(soundinstance); -- this will play the sound if you press the left arrow on the keyboard end
 ```
 <i>(You can enter lua scripts into the backlog (HOME button), or the startup.lua script which is always executed on application startup if it is found near the app, or load a script via dofile("script.lua") command)</i>